grokit/dcore/datasys/README.md

 ## System Design

+    meta: try design principle: keep a very tight and concise data-model, defer implementation details.
+    If the data-model is clear and complete, implementation can change independently and bad implementation will not influence and spill-over into the eventual convergence of the system.

 - Every document has a unique ID.
   - Place where it renders to on the web is derivable from solely unique-ID.
     - What to do for document that CANNOT (e.j. require a different type of server) have this?
 Make sure unique-ID generates a page that then link to the external system.